CEO Simon Henry claims he's apologised - Nadia Lim says he hasn't

-The CEO who described celebrity chef Nadia Lim as "Eurasian fluff" has apologised, the company's board says.
+The chief executive who described celebrity chef Nadia Lim as "Eurasian fluff" has apologised, the company's board says.

 However, Lim - the target of his vitriol - says he hasn't.